The Art and Science of Selecting Screen Media

 Learn the most important factors that you should take into account when selecting your screening equipment.

-When it comes to manufacturing screen media for aggregate, coal and mining use, making them pretty is the easy part.
+When it comes to manufacturing screen media for aggregate, energy and industrial, and mining use, making them pretty is the easy part.
 The hard part is selecting the best solution to deliver the greatest functionality in order to meet the customer’s needs.
 There’s an art and science that lies behind designing screen panels for superior form and function.
 That’s because there are so many variables at play.
 The most effective screen media selection will include a mix of apertures and surface configurations tailored to the needs of each screening application to enhance capacity, reduce costs, and minimize downtime.

 Tip #1: Get Started by Looking at the Big Picture